A retailer can disconnect your electricity or gas if you haven’t:

 If you can’t pay what you owe, talk to your retailer about getting help under their hardship program.

 If you get disconnected and want to be reconnected under the same plan, you need to contact your retailer within 10 business days.
 You may have to pay a reconnection fee.

-- if the retailer knows someone on the property uses life support equipment
+- they know someone on the property uses life support equipment

-- if the customer is keeping to their payment plan (whether the customer is in the retailer’s hardship program or not)
+- you are keeping to their payment plan (whether you are in the retailer’s hardship program or not)

-- if the customer owes less than $300 and has agreed to repay it, or
+- you owe less than $300 and have agreed to repay it

-- where a complaint is still being looked at by the:
+- a complaint is still being looked at by the retailer or energy ombudsman.

-Unless you tell them they can, energy retailers can’t disconnect you:
+Unless you tell them they can, your energy retailer can’t disconnect you:

-- before 8 am or after 3 pm Monday to Thursday
+- before 8 am or after 3 pm from Monday to Thursday

 - on the day before a public holiday, or on a public holiday